Tommy-Ren/1800_202330_BBY12/README.md

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?
 Here are the steps ...
-* 1 - Users need to log in first to use our app's functions.
-* 2 -
-* 3 -
+* 1 - If users are using Savebites for the first time, they will need to click "Start" then register for a new acocunt following the standard Google sign-in interface
+* 2 - Once the users have logged in, they are already good to go to start using Savebites.

 ## 5. Known Bugs and Limitations
 Here are some known bugs:
 * When a user tries to take a picture with the camera on user's device, the file isn't being saved in the firebase, so it is not showing in the uploaded post.
+(Camera button is hidden now)
 * Map sometimes doesn't show the closest location when typig the location name.
-*

 ## 6. Features for Future
 What we'd like to build in the future:
-* ...
-* ...
-* ...
+* Fix mobile camera so users can upload a photo they directly with the phone camera

 ## 7. Contents of Folder
 Content of the project folder: